A One Week Scotland Road Trip: 7 Day Itinerary

 Edinburgh Castle

 Perched atop Castle Rock, this iconic fortress dominates the skyline.
 Even if you don’t go inside, be sure to at least visit the esplanade - the views from here are absolutely stunning.
 Self-guided as well as guided tours are available if you’d like to explore inside the castle walls.
-Some of the highlights include Scotland’s crown jewels and the 1’oclock gun.
+Some of the highlights include Scotland’s crown jewels and the one o’clock gun.

 Victoria Street